Create a Finder Slideshow

 Creating a Slideshow is Easy

 Use Finder to navigate to a folder that has an image or several images.
+Highlight the files you would like to include in the slideshow.

 You can take charge of the Slideshow by using the various buttons that appear on the bottom of the screen to do things such as:

-• Resume the slideshow
+• Play - play the slideshow

-• Move to the next image
+• Next - move to the next item

 • Create an Index Sheet